 - Drink plenty of filtered water

-- Don’t forget to check supplement labels to make sure there are not any non-compliant ingredients.
+- Don’t forget to check supplement labels to make sure they are free of non-compliant ingredients.
 For your thyroid medication, read Is Your Medication Gluten Free?

 An Example Day’s Worth of Meals

 On a personal note, eliminating eggs was a tough step for me, and although I knew I was sensitive to them, I put off excluding them from my diet.
 This delayed my progress for many months, and I don’t want that to happen to you!